armadaproject/armada/docs/developer/developing-locally.md

 This starts a live development server on [http://localhost:3000](http://localhost:3000).

-For this to work, the Lookout API and other Armada components need to run as well.
+For this to work, the Lookout API and other Armada components (for example, the Scheduler, Executor and underlying infrastructure services) need to run as well.
 However, you can use fake data to develop locally without requiring any other component to run.

 ### Using fake data